Severn (1806 ship)

 Severn was launched at Bristol in 1806.
 She spent most of her career as a West Indiaman.
 In 1813 she ran down and sank another merchantman.
 In late 1838 Severn's crew had to abandon her in the Atlantic in a sinking condition.

 Career

+Severn first appeared in Lloyd's Register (LR) in 1806.

 Captain Richard Drew acquired a letter of marque on 5 April 1810.

 On 11 February 1813 Severn ran down and sank Wargrave.
 HMS Cressy rescued Wargrave's crew.
 Wargrave, Ostler, master, was on a voyage from Dublin to Surinam.